 The Old Testament Context

-We must also understand the context in which the Torah was written.
+We should understand the context in which the Torah was written.
 God, through Moses, was rescuing the descendants of Abraham from Egyptian slavery.
 The Israelites had been pretty thoroughly indoctrinated in paganism during their time in Egypt.
 God had to break them of this habit rather forcefully because their inclination toward idolatry was strong.
 They were like gunpowder, ready to ignite in idol worship at the slightest spark.

 We see evidence of that in Exodus when Moses had disappeared on the mountain for a while.
 They come to Aaron saying,